finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlDesignApi.md

             try
             {
-                // [EXPERIMENTAL] PutIntellisenseError: Generate a set of error ranges, if any, in the given SQL (expressed as Lines)
-                ErrorHighlightResponse result = apiInstance.PutIntellisenseError(errorHighlightRequest);
+                // PutIntellisenseError: Generate a set of error ranges, if any, in the given SQL (expressed as Lines) ErrorHighlightResponse result = apiInstance.PutIntellisenseError(errorHighlightRequest);
                 Debug.WriteLine(result);
             }